fadnesscharlie/reading-notes/201/README.md

 <br>
 <img src="../images/Profile-Pic.JPG" width="600" height="400">

+## Resources

+- When linking certain pages for readings, I will refer to these books.
+  - HTML & CSS: Designing and Building Web Sites by Jon Duckett
+  - JavaScript & jQuery: Interactive Front-End Development by Jon Duckett

 Thank you for reading this webpage!
 I look forward to working with you in the future!